EXECUTIVE BOARD

 2009-10 tenable at UK, University of Leeds from October 2009 -

-March 2010.
-He was a member of the UNODC (United Nations office
+International Society of Criminology (ISC) and was a member of the UNODC

 Criminology, Victimology, Crime mapping, GIS, Communal violence,